Simple Yoga Poses For The Heart Chakra

-A regular yoga practice is a great way to open and balance your heart chakra and the entire chakra system.
+A regular yoga practice is a great way to open and balance your heart or fourth chakra and the entire chakra system.
 Since the chakras are intricately linked, the opening and balancing of one chakra understandably benefits energy flow through the rest of the chakras.
-The heart chakra, located in the center of your chest, governs your respiratory and circulatory systems, as well as the heart itself.
+The heart chakra located in the center of your chest, governs your respiratory and circulatory systems, as well as the heart itself.
 Heart opening yoga poses, or asanas, typically involve the chest and shoulder area, as well as arching postures.

 Basic Yoga Poses for the Heart Chakra